-Soil Requirements To Grow Pumpkins
+The Best Soil to Grow Pumpkins

 Pumpkins, like most squash, are heavy feeders which means that they need a lot of nutrients.
 The fall is a good time to get a soil test done to check for pH and nutrient levels.
 Skip the cheap soil test kits sold in stores.
 They are not accurate and only measure a few nutrients.
 It's best to have your soil tested by a professional lab.
 Call your local extension office or Master Gardener Helpline to order a soil test kit.

 The soil test kit will have instructions on how to sample your soil.
 Send your sample back to the lab and they will test it and send you a complete profile of your soil.
 The report will tell you exactly what your soil needs with recommendations for the type of amendments and how much to add to your soil.